Rules For Subtracting And Adding Integers

 When adding integers with the same sign (both positive or both negative), the rule is straightforward:

 1. Add the absolute values of the integers.
 The absolute value of a number is its distance from zero, regardless of its sign.
-For example, the absolute value of -5 is 5, and the absolute value of 5 is also 5.
+Here's one way to look at it: the absolute value of -5 is 5, and the absolute value of 5 is also 5.

 2. Keep the common sign.
 If both integers are positive, the sum will be positive.
 If both integers are negative, the sum will be negative.